programminghistorian/jekyll/reviewer-guidelines.md

 ### Audience
 If you haven't dabbled much at the _Programming Historian_ already, you'll see that there is no standard audience across all the lessons.
 Some are for complete beginners, others are for those considerably more comfortable with technical concepts and methods, and yet others are directed toward experienced digital historians looking to solve difficult technical challenges.
 We welcome such variety!

 While we like each of our lessons to take the unique voice of its author, we also want each individual lesson to remain clear and consistent in its tone.
-More specifically, we want the technical explanations (and difficulty) to remain as constant as possible.
+More specifically, we want the technical explanations (and difficulty) to remain as constant as possible throughout the lesson.
 As a reviewer, it is quite useful to note any sections of a tutorial directed at more technically advanced users that seem to over-explain relatively simple concepts; the converse is true, too: we want to avoid sections of tutorials aimed at beginners that don't adequately explain fundamental concepts central to the tutorial.
+Some questions to keep in mind:

 - Does the author address a consistent model reader throughout the lesson?
 - Are some concepts or steps over-explained while other are under-explained?